jondot/hygen/README.md

 Template parameters are given with `--flag VALUE`, as many as you'd like.
 In this example we've set a parameter named `name` to the value `jobrunner`.

-### You can run a subcommand
+### Subcommands

-A subcomman is a file inside a your folder structure.
+A subcommand is a file inside a your folder structure.
 So if the structure is this:

 ```
 _templates/